joshday/OnlineStats.jl/doc/Models.md

 First four non-central moments.
 Tracks mean, variance, skewness, and kurtosis.

 ## Momentum
 Stochastic gradient descent with momentum for a given model.
-See Stochastic Gradient Methods.
+See the Stochastic Gradient Methods topic.

 ## NormalMix
 Univariate normal mixture via an online EM algorithm.

-## Principal Components Analysis
+## Principal Components Analysis (no dedicated type)
-`pca(o)` where `type(o)` = `CovarianceMatrix`
+Use `pca(o)` where `o` has type `CovarianceMatrix`.

 ## SGD
 Stochastic gradient descent for a given model.
-See Stochastic Gradient Methods.
+See the Stochastic Gradient Methods topic.

 ## SparseReg
 Sparse regression.
 A type to experiment with regularized regression.
 Currently only OLS and Ridge is supported.
 TODO: Lasso, elastic net, etc.